Arts and Crafts Metalwork and Jewelry

 Maker & Muse

 The Maker & Muse exhibition features over 250 pieces made or inspired by women in detailed, handwrought styles that often display a boldly natural aesthetic.
 Focusing on the Arts and Crafts Movement in Britain, Art Nouveau in France, Jugendstil in Germany and Austria, Louis Comfort Tiffany in New York, and American Arts and Crafts in Chicago, the items assembled from the Driehaus and other notable collections demonstrate the shared design values of each movement while showcasing the individual styles of important makers.
 To accompany the exhibition, jewelry historian and curator Elyse Zorn Karlin co-authored an extensively illustrated catalog with leading experts and a foreword from Richard Driehaus himself.
-Elyse will be delivering a Maker & Muse lecture at the Flagler Museum on Thursday, March 14, 2019 at 3:00 p.m.
+Elyse delivered a Maker & Muse lecture at the Flagler Museum on Thursday, March 14, 2019.
 The catalog is available for purchase online through The Monacelli Press.